swethaedaguttu/Task-Management-system/README.md

 - **POST /auth/register** - Register a new user
   - Body: `{ email, password, name }`
   - Response: `{ accessToken, refreshToken, user }`
-  - Note: Sends a welcome email to the new user (if email is configured)
+  - Note: Optionally sends a welcome email to the new user (if SMTP is configured)

 - **POST /auth/login** - Login user
   - Body: `{ email, password }`